 PHOENIX, NETRALNEWS.COM - An elderly man from Arizona has died, while his wife is in critical condition after taking chloroquine phosphate-an aquarium cleaning product similar to a drug that US President Donald Trump said had potential for coronavirus infection treatment.

 The couple, who are in their 60s, experienced health problems after taking chloroquine phosphate, which is an additive used in aquariums to clean fish tanks, according to Banner Health Hospital in Phoenix.

 Chloroquine phosphate has an active ingredient similar to a malaria drug that President Trump has said is effective for dealing with COVID-19, a potentially life-threatening disease caused by the coronavirus.

 Trump tweeted about the combination of hydroxychloroquine and azithromycin.
 He said the combination had "a real chance to become one of the biggest modifiers of conditions in medical history."

 The country's main infectious disease expert, Anthony Fauci, ignored the claim, saying the therapy must be tested to ensure its safety and efficacy.

-"Chloroquine, a malaria drug, should not be digested to treat or prevent this virus," Banner Health said in a statement on Monday (3/23/2020).
+"Chloroquine, a malaria drug, should not be digested to treat or prevent this virus," the hospital said.